bio-ontology-research-group/EmbedPVP/README.md

 ```

 ## Running EmbedPVP using pretrained models:
-1. Download the distribution file and set up environment
+1. Download the distribution file and set up the environment
 ```
 git clone https://github.com/bio-ontology-research-group/EmbedPVP.git
 cd EmbedPVP
 conda env create -f environment.yml conda activate embedpvp
 ```
-2. Download all the files from [data]() and place the uncompressed the file in the folder named `/data`.
+2. Download all the files from [data](https://drive.google.com/file/d/1QQVG_hzYl1X-rO64zgOX0xvoxv1Ux9of/view?usp=drive_link) and place the uncompressed the file in the folder named `/data`.
 3. Download the required database using [CADD](https://cadd.gs.washington.edu/score).
 4. Run the command `embedpvp --help` to display help and parameters: